bayeslife/testistic-bayes/README.md

 # Testistic  Bayes

-This module is a library to express bayesian logic
+This module is a library to express bayesian logic in the context of measuring the quality of a service through tests and test results.

 # Conceptual Overview